 Before a filling, we will apply a local anesthetic and provide you with optional sedation to make you more comfortable.
 We will then take steps to remove decay and cleanse the area to prevent further damage or infection.
 Layers of protective material are applied to restore the structure of the tooth.
 Our dentist molds the filling into the proper shape and removes any excess.

-Many filling materials are available, including tooth-colored composite fillings that many people prefer.
+At our dental practice in Portland, many cavity filling materials and composites are available, including tooth-colored composite fillings that many people prefer.

 Most people will eventually need to have some crowns placed during their lifetime.
-Crowns can accomplish many things, such as:
+Dental crowns for our Portland general dentistry practice can accomplish many things, such as:

 - Restoring a tooth when it is unable to support a large filling